fantauzzi/CarND-Path-Planning-Project/README.md

 Boundary conditions of the trajectories are set in such a way that the car tries to keep a constant `d` coordinate, and therefore the same lane, except when directed to change lane.

-Member function `computeGoalBoundaryConditions()` of class `ChangeLane` sets boundary conditions in such a way that lane change is completed in no more than 1.8 seconds, as configured by parameter `planning_t_CL` in `ConfigParams.cpp`.
+Member function `computeGoalBoundaryConditions()` of class `ChangeLane` sets boundary conditions in such a way that lane change is completed in no more than 1.8 seconds, as configured by parameter `planning_t_CL` in `ConfigParams.h`.

 ### The car is able to change lanes